meddle0x53/themeddle/posts/y.md

 and it will work.
 For this article we will forget about this language feature as well.

 What's happening in the example above is normal.
 We are defining *factorial*, but it doesn't have a name so we don't know how to recursively call it in its body.
-We just put `something` `Something` `something`*multi-code*, but the variable doesn't exist and we get an error.
+We just put `me` `Me` `me` `me`*multi-code*, but the name doesn't exist and we get an error.

-But it is possible to write the factorial function in a way we can pass it to itself as an argument, so the variable exists in its definition:
+But it is possible to write the factorial function in a way we can pass it to itself as an argument, so the name exists in its definition:

 ```elixir
 fn (me) ->